 Gender disparities in financial literacy are also found in studies that use different measures of financial literacy.
-Earlier papers, mainly based on surveys in the United States, find a large gap in financial literacy between men and women (Hogarth and Hilgert, 2002; Hilgert, Hogarth, and Beverly, 2003).
-Gender differences also occur in other samples that cover specific subgroups of the population, such as those by Moore (2003), Mandell (2004), Agnew and Szykman (2005), and Agnew et al. (2008).
+Earlier papers, mainly based on surveys in the United States, find a large gap in financial literacy between men and women (Hogarth and Hilgert, 2002).
+In a follow-up study Hilgert, Hogarth, and Beverly (2003) show that the gap in financial knowledge is closely related to households' personal financial management, budgeting, and cash-flow management skills.
+Gender differences also appear in surveys that cover not only different measures of financial literacy but also specific subgroups of the population (Moore (2003), Mandell (2004), Agnew and Szykman (2005), and Agnew et al. (2008)).

 The gender gap in financial literacy does not seem to be domain specific.
-Lusardi and Tufano (2009a,b) investigate debt literacy and find large differences between men and women: in some cases the share of women who gave correct answers was about 20 percentage points below the share of men.
-They also find that the gender gap in debt literacy applies for all age groups.
-Hung, Parker, and Yoong (2009) compare various financial literacy measures on the basis of data from the American Life Panel.
+Lusardi and Tufano (2009, 2015) investigate debt literacy and find large differences between men and women: in some cases the share of women who gave correct answers was about 20 percentage points below the share of men.13 They also find that the gender gap in debt literacy applies for all age groups.
+Hung, Parker, and Yoong (2009) compare various financial literacy measures using data from the American Life Panel.
 They find that the gender disparity is persistent over time and across measurement methodologies.